carpentries/instructor-training/_episodes/11-practice-teaching.md

 > ## Feedback on Yourself
 >
-> The goal of this exercise is to practice giving and receiving feedback, so don't be
+> The goal of this exercise is to practice giving and receiving feedback, so do not be
 > overly concerned about creating a perfectly polished presentation.
-> We don't give you a lot of time to prep and the teaching time is short, so embrace
+> We do not give you a lot of time to prep and the teaching time is short, so embrace
 > the challenge (and improvisation) of the exercise and see what you can learn by
 > watching other people teach, thinking about how to give them feedback, and how it
 > feels to get feedback on your own teaching.